jackfranklin/javascriptplayground.com/_posts/2017-12-12-introduction-to-react-tests-enzyme.md

 ---
 layout: post
-title: Test driving React components
+title: An introduction to testing React components with Enzyme 3
-intro: In today's post I'll look at how it's possible to build React components following the test driven development methodology, where tests are written first.
+intro: In today's post we'll introduce Enzyme and look at how to use it to test a basic React component.
-githubPath: 2017-11-27-test-driving-react-components
+githubPath: 2017-12-12-introduction-to-react-tests-enzyme
 ---

-In today's post I'm going to look further into how you might build React components by following a test driven development (TDD) approach.
+In today's post we'll introduce the AirBnB library Enzyme for testing React applications.
+We'll do this using a test driven development (TDD) approach.
 That is, we'll write the tests first, watch them fail, and then build the React component out to fix the tests, before then writing more.
-We'll then consider how we can refactor code and pull logic out of components into plain old JavaScript objects (POJOs).
+We'll then consider how we can refactor code whilst running the tests to confirm we haven't made any errors.

 > In reality, I don't often write components from scratch in a TDD way, however
 > I will often use TDD to replicate an existing bug in a component to first see